edmilson-nascimento/TOEIC/12 tenses.md

 5. A temporary action different from usual
 I've been going out a lot recently.
 (I don't usually go out but my causin is visiting from Sydney now so my habit has change temporrily).

+6. Someone ca `perceive` the result of an action that happened in the past (and may or may not be finished)
+Has it been raining?
+You have been cooking.